 -The Monk Lifestyle-

-We learned about the pure and simple lives of the monks; eating only what we needed for sustenance and in a non-gluttonous manner.
-We also chanted for reflection and intention before all of our meals.
-Then, we ate a simple vegetarian meal.
+Here you are able to learn about the pure and simple lives of the monks; eating only what we needed for sustenance and in a non-gluttonous manner.
+You will practice chanting, chanting for reflection and intention before all meals.
+Eating simple, vegetarian meals in an appreciative and non-gluttonous way.

 Most of the food that the monks eat is offered to them daily by the community.
-We practiced the proper way to offer monks food.
+You will also practice the proper way to offer monks food.

-Embarrassing Story: one morning during breakfast.
-We were having a simple noodle soup; there was hot sauce available to add flavor to the soup.
+One morning during breakfast, we were having a simple noodle soup.
+There was hot sauce available to add flavor to the soup.
 I added a generous scoop to my soup then took a seat.
 We chanted about eating not for taste or enjoyment, but for sustaining our bodies.
-I then took a bite of the spiciest food I have ever put in my mouth.
+I then took a bite… of the spiciest food I have ever put in my mouth.
 Now I love spicy food, but this was another level.
 I began to panic, being in an obligatory position to eat the sickeningly spicy food.
-I tried to [nonverbally] get my mother’s attention and signal for help.
-She graciously helped me by splitting our soups together after she realized why I was suffering.
+I tried [non-verbally] to get my mother’s attention and signal for help.
+She graciously helped me by splitting our soups together and mixing it like some sort of mad scientist in a lab after she realized why I was suffering.
 Nobody around us knew what was going on as they silently ate their soup.
 Meanwhile, we were trying to contain our laughter and desperation.

-Comment below, telling me if you think you could handle two days of silence.
+Do you think you could handle a couple days of silence?